core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Aligned parameter semantics with core-oscore-groupcomm and ace-key-groupcomm-oscore.

-* Clarifications about self-managed OSCORE group and use of deterministic requests for cacheable OSCORE.
+* Clarifications about self-managed OSCORE group and use of Deterministic Requests for cacheable OSCORE.

 * New example with a proxy, Group OSCORE and a deterministic phantom request.